-It is with great pleasure that we present CINA-ASPECTS, an AI software for the detection of acute intracranial ischemia in CT studies.
+It is with great pleasure that we present CINA-ASPECTS, an AI assistant for the detection of acute intracranial ischemia in CT studies.

 Why CINA-ASPECTS matters abd how it works

 CINA-ASPECTS was developed as a triage tool for emergency radiology.
-The software immediately reports suspected acute intracranial ischemia in CT studies and enables the prioritization of these patients.
-The software provides radiologists and emergency physicians with an outstanding presentation of the findings in words and images.
+The AI assistant immediately reports suspected acute intracranial ischemia in CT studies and enables the prioritization of these patients.
+The AI assistant provides radiologists and emergency physicians with an outstanding presentation of the findings in words and images.

 The triage of acute ischemic strokes is essential for everyone involved, i.e., patients, clinicians and radiologists.